searxng/searxng/docs/admin/engines/settings.rst

 -----------------------

 A list of the categories that are displayed as tabs in the user interface.
-Categories not listed here can still be searched with the :ref:`search-syntax`.
+Categories not listed here can still be searched with the :ref:`bang syntax`.

 .. code-block:: yaml